-An up and coming cardiologist from Israel has joined the team of cardiologists at St. Paul’s Hospital as the inaugural International Fellow in Cardiovascular Innovation.
+An up and coming cardiologist from Israel has joined the team of cardiologists at St. Paul’s as the inaugural International Fellow in Cardiovascular Innovation.

 Dr. Danny Dvir began the two-year Fellowship working with St. Paul’s interventional cardiology group in April of this year.
 In particular, he will be working closely with Dr. John Webb, director of interventional cardiology at St. Paul’s, on the innovative transcatheter aortic-valve implantation (TAVI) procedure in which a valve is inserted through a tiny incision as a life-saving alternative to open-heart surgery.